 Success means measureable improvements in the communities we serve.
 Setting high standards for ourselves and for our local partners is critical to that success.

 Annually, all United Ways across the world certify their adherence to standards that include comprehensive requirements for financial reporting, governance, and other legal and ethical obligations.
 United Way of Henderson County has met all certification standards for 2018.
 We are a tax exempt nonprofit organization under Section 501(c)(3) of the Internal Revenue Code.
-Our most recent audit is available here.

 United Way of Henderson County is governed by a responsible and voluntary governing board to ensure effective governance over the policies and financial resources of the organization.
 This board is responsible for United Ways delivering on its mission to advance the common good.

 We undergo an annual financial audit conducted by an independent certified public accountant whose examination complies with generally accepted auditing standards.
 In addition, United Ways have developed comprehensive requirements for completion of audited financial statements to ensure consistency and transparency system-wide.
-Click here to see the most recent financial audit for United Way of Henderson County.

 Every three years, United Way of Henderson County conducts self-assessments of our governance, financial management and impact in the community.